-One set of potential causes of bankruptcy is adverse events, such as job loss, health problems/high medical costs, and divorce, that reduce debtors' incomes or increase their living costs.
+One set of potential causes of bankruptcy is adverse events-such as job loss, health problems/high medical costs, and divorce-that reduce debtors' incomes or increase their living costs.
 Some researchers argue that adverse events explain most bankruptcy filings.
-Using data from surveys of bankruptcy filers, Sullivan et al. (2000) claimed that 67 percent of bankrupts filed because of job loss and Himmelstein et al. (2005) claimed that 55 percent of bankrupts filed because of illness, injury or medical bills.
-But these findings have been criticized as exaggerated, because they assumed that even relatively modest health care expenditures were a key trigger for bankruptcies.2
+Using data from surveys of bankruptcy filers, Sullivan, Warren, and Westbrook (2000) claimed that 67 percent of bankrupts filed because of job loss, and Himmelstein, Warren, Thorne, and Woolhandler (2005) claimed that